peterhinch/micropython-nano-gui/README.md

 latency may be too high for applications such as games.
 For example the time to update a 128x128x8 color ssd1351 display on a Pyboard 1.0 is 41ms.

-Drivers based on `framebuf` must allocate contiguous RAM for the buffer.
+Drivers based on `FrameBuffer` must allocate contiguous RAM for the buffer.
 To avoid 'out of memory' errors it is best to instantiate the display before importing other modules.
 The demos illustrate this.